What Women Should Know About Fruit and Bone Health

 Fruits are typically sweet and may contain large or small seeds that arise from flowering plants.
-Some contain one large seed such as an avocado, mango, or peach.
-While others have many smaller seeds such as melons, apples, and papaya.
+Some, such as avocados, mangoes, or peaches, contain one large seed, while others have many smaller seeds, such as melons, apples, and papaya.

 Nutrients found in fruit

 No single fruit is going to give you everything you need.
 But even just a serving of fruit is packed with healthful nutrients for women.
-Eat a variety to get the most from this food group.
-Eating fruit is recommended over taking a supplement for someone without any medical conditions.
+Eating a variety of fruit gives you the most from this food group and is recommended over taking a supplement unless you have a medical condition that requires supplementation.

 If your physician prescribed a supplement for you to improve an out-of-range lab level, then a supplement is needed.
-Otherwise, reap fruit’s benefits to get not just a specific nutrient they contain but the greater benefit from the combination of nutrients and substances fruit provides.
+Otherwise, reap fruit’s benefits to get not just a specific nutrient they contain but the greater benefit from the combination of nutrients and substances fruit provides for your bones.

 Typically, a serving of fruit gives you 15 grams of carbs, a wide range of fiber, 2-10 grams, and various vitamins, minerals, and phytochemicals.